 As with hiking, the onion principal is a proven technique; that is, layering different articles of clothing, one on top of the other.
 Natural fabrics such as wool walk (boiled wool), which block wind and regulate temperature by wicking moisture away from the body are ideal for the autumn and spring.
 This is something the product designers at woom have also considered.
-This year, we've added the CINOTERRA Adventure Jacket, which we specially developed for wind and weather, to our clothing line.
+The OFF Longsleeve Jersey in a super-soft bamboo fabric is designed to withstand whatever the weather throws at your child.
+The FLARE Vest fends off cool winds and light rain, whilst increasing your child's visibility on grey and gloomy days with its reflective print.
+Make sure you select the next size up for your child so they can pop it over their winter coat.
 In addition to a light knit cap worn underneath the helmet, a tube scarf can help ward off colds when the mercury drops: pulled over the mouth and nose, it prevents cold air from directly entering the lungs.

 By the way, children tend to let you know when they're chilled or have cold fingers.
 If you want to find out whether your child really is warm enough, just place your hand on their neck or between their shoulder blades.
 As long as those areas are not cold to the touch there is no cause for concern.
 Cold hands and feet are not necessarily a sign that your child is chilled.